 [The] recipe is secret.
 All we can say is that this is the only place in the world where Pastéis de Belém are made and sold.

-Breaching the secret may be impossible, but that doesn’t stop droves of tourists and locals from enjoying these pastries while visiting Belém.
+Perhaps the world will never discover the secret, and that’s okay.
+Droves of tourists and locals still enjoy these pastries while visiting Belém.
 New visitors shouldn’t be disheartened by the lines outside the café’s door, as the to-go counter moves fairly quickly and the lines flow easily.
 Waiting for a table in the café, however, may be another story, especially during July and August when vacation season is at its peak.
 For the full Pastéis de Belém experience without the crowds, visit during a weekday in the winter.

 How many pastéis do you make and sell per day?